The Milky Way rises over Grand Teton National Park

 Amp Glow is an ugly purple noise that can ruin an otherwise good photo.
 Every camera has different amounts of Amp Glow; some newer cameras have very effective sensor designs that can entirely remove this problem at a hardware level.
 For more information, read this article by Roger Clark.

-My preferred way to eliminate Amp Glow is to take Dark Frames.
+The other way to eliminate Amp Glow is to take Dark Frames.
 Click here to learn more about this process.

 To create a Dark Frame, put the lens cap on and use the same settings you've been using.
 When you are Post-Processing your images, do the exact same edits to the Dark Frame that you do to the normal photo.
 You can then bring the Dark Frame and normal photo into Photoshop.
 Make sure the Dark Frame is on its own, separate layer.
 Change the Blend Mode to Subtract.
 This should greatly reduce the Amp Glow.